aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/upgrade/install-lza.md

 ## Installing the LZA Pipeline Confirmation

-Navigate to the AWS CloudFormation console and confirm that the stack named `<prefix-name>-Installer` deployed successfully.
+Navigate to the AWS CloudFormation console and confirm that the stack named `AWSAccelerator-InstallerStack` deployed successfully.

 ## Run the LZA Pipeline